 - The Dreaded: Even to this day, a lot of teams treat LeBron this way due to his bottomless skillset.
 This also applies to any team's fanbase, but especially that of the Toronto Raptors who were swept in the second round two years in a row.
 You could imagine the Raptors' fanbase heaving a huge sigh of relief when LeBron left for the Lakers, and an even bigger one when the Lakers missed the playoffs.

 - Earn Your Happy Ending: The unexpected 3-1 upset comeback in the 2016 NBA Finals over Stephen Curry and the Golden State Warriors can be considered that to both James and fans of the Cleveland Cavaliers.
 After dealing with tons of heartbreak as a team and then seeing LeBron leave for the Miami Heat, the Cavaliers easily fell into the doldrums of mockery once again... at least for one season.
 From there, they drafted Kyrie Irving, who was perceived as their next superstar in the making, and even after winning two championships with the Heat, LeBron felt like he saw something in that team to come back to them for a second run over staying with Miami and their aging duo of Dwyane Wade and Chris Bosh.
-After trading Cleveland's last two #1 picks (Anthony Bennett & Andrew Wiggins) to the Minnesota Timberwolves for Kevin Love (thus creating a new Big 3 in Cleveland), the Cavaliers faced significant injuries in the return to the NBA Finals, losing a 4-1 series to the Golden State Warriors in 2015.
-To make matters worse for them, not only did Golden State improve themselves to legendary team status with a 73-9 NBA record (surpassing even Michael Jordan and the 1995-96 Chicago Bulls' all-time best record of 72-10), but Cleveland fired head coach David Blatt (someone who was well respected in Israel) and replaced him with a then-unproven interim head coach in Tyronn Lue (someone that some fans probably would best remember as being mocked by Allen Iverson in the 2001 NBA Finals).
+After trading Cleveland's last two #1 picks (Anthony Bennett & Andrew Wiggins) to the Minnesota Timberwolves for Kevin Love (thus creating a new Big 3 in Cleveland), the Cavaliers faced significant injuries in their return to the NBA Finals, losing a 4-1 series to the Golden State Warriors in 2015.
+To make matters worse for them, not only did Golden State improve themselves to legendary team status with a 73-9 NBA record (surpassing even Michael Jordan and the 1995-96 Chicago Bulls' all-time best record of 72-10) and later overcame a 3-1 series deficit themselves during the Western Conference Finals, but Cleveland fired head coach David Blatt (someone who was well respected as a basketball coach in Israel) and replaced him with a then-unproven interim head coach in Tyronn Lue (someone whom some fans probably would best remember as being mocked by Allen Iverson in the 2001 NBA Finals) during the season.
 Despite these unexpected setbacks, however, the Cavaliers not only returned to the NBA Finals once again, but dealt with serious adversity early on that series before a reversal of fortunes ended up changing fate for the Cavaliers, giving them the unexpected upset over an all-time great team and letting LeBron fulfill his original destiny of winning a championship for Cleveland at long last.

-- Easily Forgiven: When LeBron left his hometown Cleveland Cavaliers to join the Miami Heat in the summer of 2010, just about the entire city felt betrayed and LeBron became an instant villain, as well as arguably the most hated sports figure in Cleveland's history (his only competition being Art Modell).
-Fans burned his memorabilia in protest and anguish, his murals in Cleveland were either removed, defaced, or both, and his presence at the Cavaliers' home arena elicited "Roman Reigns the day after he retired The Undertaker" levels of boos and fan vitriol, plus the need for increased security personnel.
+- Easily Forgiven: When LeBron left his hometown Cleveland Cavaliers to join the Miami Heat in the summer of 2010, just about the entire city felt betrayed and LeBron became an instant villain, as well as arguably the most hated sports figure in Cleveland's history (his only competition being Art Modell during that time).
+Fans burned his memorabilia in protest and anguish, his murals in Cleveland were either removed, defaced, or both, a spoof of his infamous "What should I do?"
+Nike ad was released by the city of Cleveland in response to his decision, and his presence at the Cavaliers' home arena elicited "Roman Reigns the day after he retired The Undertaker" levels of boos and fan vitriol, plus the need for increased security personnel.

 When he became a free agent in 2014, however, and declared that he was "coming home", he was welcomed with open arms, and remains beloved in his home town, especially after bringing an NBA championship to the title-deprived Clevelandnote in 2016.

-In 2018 when he once again became a free agent and then signed with the Los Angeles Lakers fans were left sad but not angered this time around, thanking him for leading the Cavaliers to four consecutive Finals appearances and one championship, Cleveland's first in over 50 years.
+In 2018 when he once again became a free agent and then signed with the Los Angeles Lakers fans were left sad, but not angered this time around, thanking him for leading the Cavaliers to four consecutive Finals appearances and one championship, Cleveland's first in over 50 years.
+In a sense, he accomplished the goal that he first set out for Cleveland back when he first joined the Cavaliers back in 2003, as noted back in the spoof of his "What should I do?" ad that the city of Cleveland responded to earlier in the decade.

 - Fake-Hair Drama: LeBron started losing his hair a few seasons into his career, and his on-and-off attempts to disguise it have become something of a Running Gag over the years.